While we strive for accuracy, occasional changes and corrections do occur. Schedules, instructors and policies are subject to change.

 STUDENT CODE OF CONDUCT

-All College of Professional Education, students agree to conduct themselves at all times in a manner conducive to a positive and pleasant learning environment for themselves and others.
+By enrolling in the College of Professional Education, students agree to conduct themselves at all times in a manner conducive to a positive and pleasant learning environment for themselves and others.
 Belligerent, disruptive, abusive, profane, threatening and/or inappropriate behavior, including being under the influence of drugs or alcohol, is a violation of the Kennesaw State University Student Code of Conduct and will be subject to immediate dismissal.
 Furthermore, all students are expected to uphold the highest honor and integrity in completing class assignments.
-Plagiarism, cheating and all other forms of academic dishonesty are expressly forbidden.
-A student engaging in, or assisting others to engage in such acts will result in dismissal without refund and may be prohibited from registering for additional College of Professional Education classes.
+Plagiarism, cheating, and all other forms of academic dishonesty are expressly forbidden.
+A student found to be engaging in or assisting others to engage in inappropriate behavior or academic dishonesty will be dismissed without refund and may be prohibited from registering for additional CPE classes.
 CEUs will not be awarded and a failing grade will be assigned on the student’s transcript.
 Taking video and/or audio recordings of classes is prohibited.

 CAMPUS CARRY AND KSU CENTER